-Your pet hedgehog will spend the vast majority of time in its cage, so it’s important to choose the right type and set it up properly.
+Your pet hedgehog will spend most of its time in its cage, so it is essential to choose the right type and set it up correctly.

 The cage should include a comfortable sleeping arrangement and good play and food areas.

 Read More: Preparing a Hedgehog Cage and Habitat.

 Our hedgehog cage and habitat article covers all the alternatives, pricing, and supplies required to fill the cage with the correct elements for a comfortable and safe environment.

 Understand How to Take Care of Your Hedgehog

 Next, you’ll want to become comfortable with the types and amount of care required when owning a pet hedgehog.

 You’ll need to provide food and clean water daily, clean his cage regularly (once or twice a week, depending on your judgment), and even clip his nails.

 You will be surprised that it is not that complicated if you compare the process with caring for cats.

 In addition, you should allow them to have some time out of the cage – it could be around 30 minutes per day – as well as learn how to make them feel comfortable in their new environment.

 Bringing Them Home

 The final step is getting ready to bring them home.
-Check out our guide to bringing a hedgehog home here, which includes how to prepare their carrier cage, ask for a supply of relevant and acceptable food, and begin the bonding process.
+Check out our guide to bringing a hedgehog home, which includes preparing their carrier cage, requesting a supply of relevant and acceptable food, and beginning the bonding process.

 Read More: Hedgehog Food List: What to Feed Them With?